0xor0ne/awesome-list/README.md

   * [icmpsh][136]: reverse ICMP shell.
   * [Platypus][144]: modern multiple reverse shell sessions manager written in go.
+  * [rpty][228]: tricking shells into interactive mode when local PTY's are not available.
   * [rsg][146]: tool to generate various ways to do a reverse shell.
   * [tunshell][121]: remote shell into ephemeral environments.
   * [wash][131]: a cloud-native shell for bringing remote infrastructure to your